DallanQ/race_for_the_galaxy/QA.md

 Gray shaded worlds are non-producing worlds.
 White-shaded worlds, distinguished by a colored halo, are Windfall worlds.
 Windfall worlds produce a good (matching the halo color) when first settled, and afterward only produce when specific powers are triggered, such as the bonus from calling the Produce phase.

 [new-military-tactics-colony-ship](https://boardgamegeek.com/thread/2693866/new-military-tactics-colony-ship)

-> When I play New Military Tactics (or Colony Ship) it lets me keep it in the tableau indefinitely until I use it to pay for whichever new card I need it for.
-> Does it work the same way in the board game?

-You keep them until you choose to use them.

 [can-i-conquer-two-military-worlds-when-two-players](https://boardgamegeek.com/thread/329393/can-i-conquer-two-military-worlds-when-two-players)